Filipino Chicken Adobo – An Authentic Recipe

 What to serve with chicken adobo

-Both Gaile and Danielle told us that steamed green beans.
+Both Gaile and Danielle told us that their mom, Ebie Guevara, served this recipe with steamed green beans.
 We think that our sauteed green beans with garlic go really well with chicken adobo!

 Other greens that we’ve enjoyed with this recipe are sauteed bok choy and our garlic butter sugar snap peas.